sellout/sellout.github.com/_posts/2015-02-23-functor-all-the-types.md

 * `FaultTolerant`, which is a combination of `Fix` and `Free` – it has a third case (relative to `Free`) that indicates that a branch is successful to the end, eliminating the need to traverse to the leaves looking for failures.
 * `Diff`, which is complicated in structure, but unifies two recursive structures, duplicating only the parts of them that differ.

 This kind of flexibility is already impressive.
-Your single data structure is now easily malleable into many related structures, without having to duplicate code and write tedious conversion operations that frustrate you every time you make any adjustment to you data structure.
+Your single data structure is now easily malleable into many related structures, without having to duplicate code and write tedious conversion operations that frustrate you every time you make any adjustment to your data structure.

 But that’s not all!